Sleepy Hollow, New York: Beekman Town

-Gerard Beekman died in 1822, and his widow, Cornelia, laid out a portion of the estate into streets and sold building lots.
-The development became known as Beekman Town (also spelled Beekmantown), with Beekman Street (soon to be upgraded to Beekman Avenue) as its main street.
-Cornelia was a known figure among Westchester Patriots and a daughter of Pierre Van Cortlandt, the first lieutenant governor of New York.
-She named one of the streets "Cortlandt" and another one "Clinton," after George Clinton, the first governor of New York.
-By 1839, all lots were sold and released to the town of Mount Pleasant.
-Sometime after 1866, the waterfront tract at the foot of Beekman Avenue was bought by Ambrose Kingsland as part of his Hudson River estate.
+Beekman later expanded his property to nearly 900 acres.
+He died in 1822, and his widow, Cornelia, laid out the central portion of the estate into streets and sold building lots.
+The development eventually became known as Beekman Town (also spelled Beekmantown), with Beekman Street, soon to be upgraded to Beekman Avenue, as its main street.
+The street follows the route of the old “road to landing;” the latter was an important local shipyard, “where many vessels were built... with timber cut in the dense forests of the Mill Woods.”

+Cornelia was a well-known figure among the Westchester Patriots and the daughter of Pierre Van Cortlandt, the first lieutenant governor of New York.
+She named one of the streets "Cortlandt" and another "Clinton," after George Clinton, the first governor of New York and later vice president of the United States.
+She donated a plot at the top of Beekman Street, a triangular island where the flagpole and the village clock stand today, for "the public use forever."
+By 1839, all the lots had been sold and released to the town of Mount Pleasant.
+In the 1860s, the undeveloped waterfront tract of Beekman's property was bought by Ambrose Kingsland in addition to his 1850s estate further south.